radchr/HaseebRajput007/README.md

 ### Hi there 👋, I'm Muhammad Haseeb Aslam

-## I'm a Undergraduate Student, Data Analyst and Jr. Machine Learning Engineer!
+## I'm an Undergraduate Student, Data Analyst, and Jr. Machine Learning Engineer!

-- 🔭 I’m currently working on a my final year project!
+- 🔭 I’m currently working on my final year project!
-- 🌱 I’m currently learning Fullstack, Machine Learning, Computer Vision and DevOps.
+- 🌱 I’m currently learning Fullstack, Machine Learning, Computer Vision, and DevOps.
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2021 Goals: Contribute more to Open Source projects and Learn and write about new technologies.
-- ⚡ Fun fact: I love to play Chess, Sequence and Listen music.
+- ⚡ Fun fact: I love to play Chess, Sequence, and Listen to music.

 ### 📫 How to reach me: <img src="https://media.giphy.com/media/LnQjpWaON8nhr21vNW/giphy.gif" height="32">